samber/lo/README.md

 ### AttemptWithDelay

 Invokes a function N times until it returns valid output, with a pause between each call.
-Returning either the caught error or nil.
+Returns either the caught error or nil.

-When first argument is less than `1`, the function runs until a successful response is returned.
+When the first argument is less than `1`, the function runs until a successful response is returned.

 ```go
 iter, duration, err := lo.AttemptWithDelay(5, 2*time.Second, func(i int, duration time.Duration) error {